xImoZA/pysatl-cpd/README.md

 [![Checks][status-shield]][status-url]
 [![MIT License][license-shield]][license-url]

-**Change point detection** module (*abbreviated CPD module*) is a module, designed for detecting anomalies in time series data, which refer to significant deviations from expected patterns or trends.
+PySATL **Change point detection** subproject (*abbreviated pysatl-cpd*) is a module, designed for detecting anomalies in time series data, which refer to significant deviations from expected patterns or trends.
 Anomalies can indicate unusual events or changes in a system, making them crucial for monitoring and analysis in various fields such as finance, healthcare, and network security.

 At the moment, the module implements the following CPD algorithms:
 * Bayesian algorithm (scrubbing and online versions)